Orvil Dryfoos: Newspaper strike

 The defining struggle of Dryfoos' tenure at The Times was a lengthy newspaper strike, which began in late 1962 and brought the publishing industry of New York to its knees.
 The staff of The Times dropped from 5,000 working personnel to only 900.

 The stress of negotiations and continuing to produce as much of a paper as possible adversely affected Dryfoos's health, as he worked to resolve the strike.

 The strike lasted for 114 days and at the time was identified as the costliest in Times history.
 On March 31, 1963, the strikers returned to work.
 Dryfoos maintained cordial relations with strikers throughout the stoppage and greeted the staff with a letter stating, "It's good to see you back at work!"

 Personal life

-Dryfoos and his wife, the former Marian Sulzberger, had three children: Jacqueline Hays Dryfoos (born 1943), a psychotherapist divorced from Stuart Greenspon; Robert Ochs Dryfoos (born 1944), divorced from Katie Thomas; and Susan Warms Dryfoos (born 1946), married to first to Douglas Howcroft Mazonowicz and second Daniel Selznick, son of film producer David O. Selznick and Irene Mayer Selznick.
+Dryfoos and his wife, the former Marian Sulzberger, had three children: Jacqueline Hays Dryfoos (born 1943), a psychotherapist divorced from Stuart Greenspon; Robert Ochs Dryfoos (born 1944), divorced from Katie Thomas; and Susan Warms Dryfoos (born 1946), married first to Douglas Howcroft Mazonowicz and second to Daniel Selznick, son of film producer David O. Selznick and Irene Mayer Selznick.